tbergeron/ThinAir/README.md

 - First be sure to add `./node_modules/.bin` to your PATH
 - Create a new directory for your project
-- Use `npm install thinair` to install ThinAir to your current directory
+- Use `npm init` & `npm install thinair` to install ThinAir to your current directory
 - Use `thinair init` to create the basic project structure
 - And finally use `thinair start` to start your new application!